Good Clinical Practice (GCP) Training

 A clinical trial is a “research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes”.

-GCP training is intended for study staff who collect data through intervention or interaction with a subject or have access to private identifiable information however, any member of a study team may be asked to take GCP training at the request of the IRB.
+*GCP training is required for study staff who collect data through intervention or interaction with a subject or have access to private identifiable information however, any member of a study team may be asked to take GCP training at the request of the IRB.